willcpope/text_generation/README.md

 > aitextgen is a Python package that leverages PyTorch, Hugging Face Transformers and pytorch-lightning with specific optimizations for text generation using GPT-2, plus many added features.

 ## Results
-While both models produced some interesting content, it required curation to find usable results.
+The model produced some interested text samples but it required curation to find usable results.
 Per the aitextgen documentation -

 > Not all AI generated text will be good, hence why human curation is currently a necessary strategy for many finetuned models.
 In testing, only 5% — 10% of generated text is viable.
 One of the design goals of aitextgen is to help provide tools to improve that signal-to-noise ratio.

 I generated 100 text samples using the Lovecraftian model.
 While none of the samples were 100% coherent or grammatically correct, some did include interest plot points.
 The most interesting text to me was the following sample.

-> Ancient ruin in Alabama swamp - voodoo.
-The black trees of the old man seemed to tell them, but he would do not speak a thing it, but one would help no doubt a single thing could be, nor would find their father that might have left and other things.
+> *Ancient ruin in Alabama swamp - voodoo.
+The black trees of the old man seemed to tell them, but he would do not speak a thing it, but one would help no doubt a single thing could be, nor would find their father that might have left and other things.*